Surging crash-death rates that took hold with pandemic continued this year, according to new estimate

-NHTSA said the ongoing high death rate appears to have been caused by drivers continuing to take risks by speeding, getting behind the wheel after drinking or using drugs and not wearing seat belts.
+NHTSA said the ongoing high death rate appears to have been caused by drivers continuing to take risks by speeding, getting behind the wheel after drinking or using drugs, and not wearing seat belts.
 To coincide with the new estimates, NHTSA on Thursday released an updated version of a guide to improving highway safety, largely focusing on encouraging more-conscientious behavior on the roads and deterring risk-taking.

 “We must address the tragic loss of life we saw on the roads in 2020 by taking a transformational and collaborative approach to safety,” said Steven Cliff, NHTSA’s acting administrator.
 “Everyone — including those who design, operate, build and use the road system — shares responsibility for road safety.”

 The estimated 8,730 deaths represent an increase of more than 10 percent compared with the same period last year and equate to 1.26 deaths for every 100 million miles driven.
-That rate is substantially lower than figures for the last nine months of 2020, when the death rates climbed to almost 1.5 per 100 million miles — but NHTSA’s data shows that the beginning of the year is typically the least deadly stretch.
+That rate is substantially lower than figures for the last nine months of 2020, when the death rate climbed to almost 1.5 per 100 million miles — but NHTSA’s data shows that the beginning of the year is typically the least deadly stretch.

 The National Safety Council, an independent advocacy group, recently forecast that 460 people will be killed in crashes over the Labor Day weekend as people take their last trips of summer.